GroupMountain/GMEssentials-Release/README.md

 - `run_commands`: List of commands to execute
   - `command`: Command to execute (supports `$0` for command name, `$1` for first parameter, etc.)
   - `output`: Whether to output command execution results
-  - `permission`: Permission required to execute the command
 - `permission`: Permission required to register/use the command
 - `params`: Parameter list
   - `name`: Parameter name